dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 ![](2019-05-22-11-06-18.png)

-Below steps in this section will be performed for each Ubuntu VM.
+**Below steps in this section will be performed for each Ubuntu VM.
+Meaning that CNI Plugin, Open vSwitch (OVS) Docker and K8S will be installed on all three Ubuntu nodes.**

 * Download Ubuntu 16.04 image (ubuntu-16.04.5-server-amd64.iso) from http://releases.ubuntu.com/16.04/